conan-io/conan-io.github.io/_posts/2026-07-30-CUDA-Meets-Windows-On-Arm64-NVIDIA-RTX-Spark.markdown

 ```

 That's it — the same two lines work for every platform CUDA supports, whether you're building natively or
 cross-compiling.
-Your `CMakeLists.txt` needs no CUDA-specific changes either, and can follow standard CMake
+Your `CMakeLists.txt` needs no Conan-specific changes either, and can follow standard CMake
 practice:

 ```cmake